Women are much more sensitive about their weight than men on college.

 There's some better than others.

-Uh we're taking these bashes on a daily basis, and it is going to really rev up the conservative face.
+I myself and many others that I've spoken to, not only Christians, but conservatives in general, we're taking these bashes on a daily basis, and it is going to really rev up the conservative base.

 We're going to be more determined than ever.

-Um, the Clinton comments this weekend that uh the GOP is run by extremists, and we fractionalized the country somehow, is just you know, another one of those uh one of those comments made by moron, and um it's really is going to rev us up.
+The Clinton comments this weekend that the GOP is run by extremists and we've fractionalized the country somehow is just another One of those comments made by Moran.

 The purpose of that comment is to rev up the Democrat base.

-Um they're uh you know th I don't know that he's trying to depress the Republican base.
+I don't know that he's trying to depress the Republican base.

-Um drive-by's are still telling themselves stories here.
+Drive-bys are still telling themselves stories here.

-It's anecdotal Cliff Kelly, retired economist, Columbus, Ohio, the walking, talking, fuming embodiment of what pollsters say is a defining feature of the election, the intensity of Democrats.
+Cliff Kelly, retired economist, Columbus, Ohio, the walking, talking, fuming embodiment of what pollsters say is a defining feature of the election, the intensity of Democrats.

-Today they have a newsletter, they have a blog, and on one recent Sunday, a sprawling audience crammed into Mr. Kelly's suburban backyard for a rally on a semi-rainy day.
+And on one recent Sunday, a sprawling audience crammed into Mr. Kelly's suburban backyard for a rally on a semi-rainy day.

-All right, now a sprawling audience how many would that be cramming into his suburban backyard.
+All right, now, a sprawling audience, how many would that be cramming into his suburban backyard?

-Well, it can't be more than fifty.
+Well, it can't be more than 50.

 Somebody's back here sprawling.